Bumblebee: Taxonomy

-General description
+Description

-Bumblebees vary in appearance, but are generally plump and densely furry.
-They are larger, broader and stouter-bodied than honeybees, and their abdomen tip is more rounded.
-Many species have broad bands of colour, the patterns helping to distinguish different species.
+Bumblebees vary in appearance, but are characteristically plump and densely furry.
+They are larger, broader and stouter-bodied than honeybees, and the tip of the abdomen is more rounded.
+Many species have broad bands of colour, whose patterns help to distinguish different species.
 Whereas honeybees have short tongues and therefore mainly pollinate open flowers, some bumblebee species have long tongues and collect nectar from flowers that are closed into a tube.
 Bumblebees have fewer stripes (or none), and usually have part of the body covered in black fur, while honeybees have many stripes including several grey stripes on the abdomen.
 Sizes are very variable even within species; the largest British species, B. terrestris, has queens up to 22 mm long, males up to 16 mm long, and workers between 11 and 17 mm long.
 The largest bumblebee species in the world is B. dahlbomii of Chile, up to about 40 mm long, and described as "flying mice" and "a monstrous fluffy ginger beast".

 Distribution and habitat

+Abundance and diversity

-Bumblebees are typically found in temperate climates, and are often found at higher latitudes and altitudes than other bees, although a few lowland tropical species exist.
-A few species (B. polaris and B. alpinus) range into very cold climates where other bees might not be found; B. polaris occurs in northern Ellesmere Island in the high Arctic, along with another bumblebee B. hyperboreus, which parasitises its nest.
-This is the northernmost occurrence of any eusocial insect.
-One reason for their presence in cold places is that bumblebees can regulate their body temperature, via solar radiation, internal mechanisms of "shivering" and radiative cooling from the abdomen (called heterothermy).
-Other bees have similar physiology, but the mechanisms seem best developed and have been most studied in bumblebees.
-They adapt to higher elevations by extending their wing stroke amplitude.
-Bumblebees have a largely cosmopolitan distribution but are absent from Australia (apart from Tasmania where they have been introduced) and are found in Africa only north of the Sahara.
+Bumblebees are most abundant across temperate and montane ecosystems of the Northern Hemisphere, with the greatest species richness found in Eurasia and North America.
+Bumblebees have a largely cosmopolitan distribution but are absent from Australia (apart from Tasmania, where they have been introduced) and occur in Africa only north of the Sahara.
 More than a hundred years ago they were also introduced to New Zealand, where they play an important role as efficient pollinators.

+At the northern limits of their range, species such as Bombus polaris, B. alpinus, and the parasitic B. hyperboreus occupy Arctic tundra ecosystems that extend as far north as Greenland and Canada's Ellesmere Island.
+These populations endure some of the planet's shortest flowering seasons and coldest conditions, marking the northernmost boundary of eusocial insect life.

+Physiological adaptations

+One reason for bumblebee presence in such cold places is that they can regulate their body temperature through several physiological mechanisms.
+They use solar radiation to warm themselves, generate heat internally through "shivering" known as heterothermy, and employ countercurrent exchange to retain heat.
+Although other bees show similar forms of thermoregulation, these mechanisms are especially well developed and extensively studied in bumblebees.
+They also adapt to high-elevation environments by increasing their wing stroke amplitude to sustain flight in thin air.